I’ve been meaning to write about rock shows for a while now.

 I’ve been meaning to write an article for a while now about the different kinds of concertgoers.
 But these guys (and gals), the “mid-set crowd crashers” or something, really generate a kind of populist, righteous anger in me that I should be famous for.

-Especially when those interlopers, those groove-ruiners, those space usupers stand about 6’4″ and are standing right in front of me.
+Especially when those interlopers, those groove-ruiners, those space usurpers stand about 6’4″ and are standing right in front of me.

 Hmm, perhaps there’s a story here that made me finally post this.
 Perhaps there’s a reason to come back to this blog after all.